nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_dfu/dfu_tools_mcumgr_cli.rst

 where ``25`` is the size of the file.

 To download a file, first you must use the ``fs`` command with the :kconfig:option:`CONFIG_FILE_SYSTEM_SHELL` Kconfig option enabled.
-This allows operations via remote shell.
+This allows operations using remote shell.
 Create a new file on the remote system:

 .. code-block:: console